guchenghao/Notes-for-VR-Papers-and-HCI/SSP(Social signal processing)/Co-Located Human-Human Interaction Analysis using Nonverbal Cues_A Survey.md

 * **Non-linguistic features** (<u>prosody, speech activity, overlaps, and interruptions</u>) could outperform **linguistic features** (<u>words n-gram and dialog acts</u>) for the prediction of high/low extraversion, consciousness, and neuroticism traits.

-* **VFOA features** were <u>good at predicting extraversion and neuroticism</u> while the head pose errors had more impact on extraversion detection in cocktail partyscenarios.
+* **VFOA features** were <u>good at predicting extraversion and neuroticism</u> while the head pose errors had more impact on extraversion detection in cocktail party scenarios.

 There is no doubt that **multimodal (e.g., acoustic and vision) approaches** dominate this research line due to their remarkably better performance than **unimodal methods**.